robotnyc/wifi-ap/docs/installation.md

 :network-manager           wifi-ap:network-manager
 ```

-If you have the network-manager snap installed on the system as well you need to connect the network-manager plug of the wifi-ap snap too.
-If you have the network-manager installed before you install the wifi-ap snap the plug gets automatically connected.
+If you also have the network-manager snap installed on the system then you need
+to connect the network-manager plug of the wifi-ap snap too.
+If you have the
+network-manager installed before you install the wifi-ap snap the plug gets
+automatically connected.
 Otherwise you have to do that manually:

 ```
 $ snap connect wifi-ap:network-manager network-manager:service